DebitLlama/debitllama-smartcontracts/README.md

 **Virtual Accounts**

 `depositEth` is used to create an account.
 The user computed the commitment off-chain and deposits value.
-The secret and the nullifier must be encrypted with with the wallet using the RPC call `eth_getEncryptionPublicKey` to get the key.
-The crypto note is essentially saved on the chain so the users don't have to download a file.
+The secret and the nullifier must be encrypted first.

+The *crypto note* (an encoded format of the secret) is essentially saved on the chain so the users don't have to download it.
 This was insipired by tornado cash note accounts which kind of do the same thing but with a work around for privacy.
 Here privacy is not a concern.

 `depositToken` works the same way as depositEth but will need to pass the address of the ERC20 token also

 Accounts only work with a single kind of currency at once, so different currencies need different accounts.

-`topUpETH` will let the user top up their account, identified by the commitment and `topUpTokens` will do the same for ERC20 tokens.
+`topUpETH` will let the user top up their account, identified by the commitment

+`topUpTokens` will do the same for ERC20 tokens.

 `withdraw` will let the account creator withdraw the deposited value and this will also close the account.

 **Connected Wallets**

-`connectWallet` this function is used to connect an external wallet account to the smart contract using a commitment, the token to use for payments and the encrypted note.
+`connectWallet` is used to connect an external wallet account to the smart contract using a commitment, the token to use for payments and the encrypted note.

+ConnectedWallets only use ERC-20 tokens.

 `disconnectWallet` The owner of the wallet can disable the account and disconnect his wallet.
 Nullifying all future payments